 In the human body, HSA is the main contributor to the colloid-osmotic pressure in blood, together with different globulines.
 It is a water-soluble protein that consists of 585 amino acids and has a molecular weight of 66.5 kDa.
-The protein is divided in three identical homogeneous subunits (I-III), each consisting of two sub-units A and B, overall, 67% of the tertiary structure is an α -helix [5-7].
+The protein is divided in three identical homogeneous subunits (I-III), each consisttertiary structure is an α -helix [5-7].
 Most coordination sites are located in sub-units IIA and IIIA.
 This includes seven different coordination sites for fatty acids, in addition to binding sites for billirubin and haem in sub-unit IB.
 Binding sites for the transport of metal ions have been identified by spectroscopic and crystallographic methods.
-HSA has a high affinity for Cu^{2+} , Zn^{2+} , Cd^{2+} , Co^{2+} and Ni^{2+} [4, 8-12].
+HSA has a high affinity for Cu2+, Zn2+, Cd2+, Co2+ and Ni2+ [4, 8-12].
 These metals have different affinities to three identified binding sites that have been visualized in table 1.
 Cu2+ binds most strongly to the N-terminal binding site (NTS), also referred to as ATCUN-site (Amino-Terminal Cu and Ni Binding Site).
 This site includes the final amino acids at the N-terminus of the protein.
 The Multi-metal Binding Site (MBS) is a very versatile binding site for many different metal ions.
 The exact position of the third binding site, Site B, in the protein structure has so far not been identified.
+In our earlier studies, we examined the complexaing of two sub-units A and B, overall, 67% of the tion of Cm(III) and Eu(III) with HSA using time-resolved laser fluorescence spectroscopy (TRLFS) [13].
+Results from competition experiments with Cu^{2+} and Cm^{3+} suggest that the ATCUN-site is the preferred binding site for An(III) in HSA.